SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Memorial Day

-Memorial Day is a national holiday.
-It's always the last Monday in May, which creates a three-day weekend.
+Memorial Day, a national holiday, is always the last Monday in May, which creates a three-day weekend.

-This holiday weekend is full of activities.
+This holiday weekend in San Francisco is full of activities.
 You can catch a baseball game in either SF or Oakland, enjoy one of several theater performances, and dance all weekend long at the Carnaval Festival in the Mission.

-On Monday, head out to the National Cemetery for their annual event which starts at 10:30am.
+On Monday, to honor the true origin of this holiday, head out to the National Cemetery for their annual memorial event which starts at 10:30 am.

 Father's Day

-Father's Day is the only holiday in June.
-It's always the third Sunday in June.
+Father's Day is always the third Sunday in June.

-On this day, you can typically catch a free afternoon performance at the Stern Grove Festival, ride around the SF Bay on a Father's Day Brunch Cruise and catch a Giants or the Oakland A's game in the afternoon.
+On this day, you can typically catch a free performance at the Stern Grove Festival, or watch a Giants game in the afternoon.

 Independence Day

-One of the largest holidays every year in San Francisco is Independence Day on July 4.
+Every year, one of the largest holidays in San Francisco is Independence Day on July 4th.
 All day long, you can celebrate this holiday in Fisherman's Wharf with live music, special events, and cruises.

 It's a national holiday, so some major attractions are closed.